GLOBAL MARKETS-Stocks mixed, dollar slips on weak U.S. data

 By Herbert Lash

-NEW YORK, June 13 Global stocks were mixed while the dollar edged lower on Wednesday as weak U.S. economic data and a still simmering European debt crisis weighed on sentiment.
+NEW YORK, June 13 Global stocks fell and the dollar edged lower o n W ednesday as weak U.S. economic data and a still-simmering European debt crisis weighed on sentiment.

-Investors snapped up safe-haven debt and gold prices rose toward $1,625 an ounce, then pared gains.
-Oil prices eased too, after initially rising after U.S. refinery rates surged to their highest in nearly five years, data from the Energy Information Administration showed.
+Investors snapped up safe-haven debt and gold prices rose toward $1,625 an ounce before paring gains.
+Oil prices also eased after initially rising on U.S. government data that showed domestic crude 9 edged down 191,000 barrels last week for the second straight week of declines.

-Shares of JPMorgan rose 2.5 percent to $34.61, the biggest points contributor to the benchmark S&P 500, as no damning news came out of Chief Executive Jamie Dimon's testimony before Congress on the firm's multibillion-dollar trading loss.
+Shares of JPMorgan rose above $35 at one point, the biggest contributor to the benchmark S&P 500, but then pared gains to trade up 2.1 percent at $34.49.
+No damning news came out of Chief Executive Jamie Dimon's testimony before Congress on the firm's multibillion-dollar trading loss.

 "I would expect a fair amount of market volatility one way or the other, but I don't think the result of the election is going to be anywhere close to a resolution of the issues facing Greece or the issues facing European countries in general," said Michael James, senior trader at regional investment bank Wedbush Morgan in Los Angeles.

-U.S. stocks traded near break-even, European stocks closed down while shares of emerging markets rose and an index of global stocks edged higher, helped by earlier gains in Asia.
+U.S. stocks traded near break-even for most of the session before falling late in the day.
+European stocks closed down while shares of emerging markets rose and an index of global stocks edged higher, helped by earlier gains in Asia.

 In Europe, the FTSEurofirst 300 index of top regional companies closed down 0.3 percent at 990.18.